-24 Entry into Force
+§22 Entry into Force and amendments

-Approved by the Academic Study Board of the Faculty of Engineering 20th August 2010 (Version 1.0)

-Approved by the Director of Studies on behalf of the Dean of the Faculty of Engineering 20th August 2010.

-- Amendments approved by the Academic Study Board of the Faculty of Engineering and by the Director of Studies on behalf of the Dean of the Faculty of Engineering 27th January 2011 (Version 1.1). - Amendments approved by the Academic Study Board of the Faculty of Engineering and by the Director of Studies on behalf of the Dean of the Faculty of Engineering 19th May 2011 (Version 1.2).
+- Approved by the Academic Study Board of the Faculty of Engineering and the Director of Studies on behalf of the Dean of the Faculty of Engineering 20th August 2010. - 2.
+The 2012 curriculum is unaltered from the September 2011 (version 1) curriculum approved by Approved by the Academic Study Board of the Faculty of Engineering and the Director of Studies on behalf of the Dean of the Faculty of Engineering 13rd May 2011. - Amendments approved by the Academic Study Board of the Faculty of Engineering and the Director of Studies on behalf of the Dean of the Faculty of Engineering on 13 November 2012 (Version 1.1). - 4.
+Amendments approved by the Academic Study Board of the Faculty of Engineering and the Director of Studies on behalf of the Dean of the Faculty of Engineering on 23 June 2014 (Version 1.1).